-You can browse all the events below!
+Scroll down to browse all the events

 or for a quick overview, take a look at our event summary here!

 Saturday September 22nd

 We kick off with three free events in Archway Library!

 CG Menon reads from her collection of short stories featuring her prize-winning writing alongside recent work.
 A ghostly aunt causes trouble... a sea-monster yearns for home...family secrets confound two widows....
 Such are the stories in Subjunctive Moods, based around tiny moments of missed connection and of realisation: the heartbeats by which we all grow up.
 Catherine will also talk about her writing and how she put together this marvellous collection.

 Sat 22nd 12pm | Archway Library | FREE

 Continue your journey into the magical world of Alice in Wonderland with this charming collection of bite-size stories and poems full of humour, wit and word play.
 Karen Georghiou had an episode of psychosis at 17, which led to an obsession with the classic children's book.
 She takes a darker perspective, extending the story around psychology and philosophy, brimming with fanciful imagery and fresh ideas.
 This collection is every-day self exploration at its most liberating making for a thoughtful read that will appeal to adults.

 In many Asian countries dogs are killed to provide food as a human delicacy and for their supposed medicinal qualities.
 South Korea is unique in that it is the only country that farms dogs for this reason, and the dogs are kept in particularly cruel conditions.
 Madeline Warren works with a Korean charity, Save Korean Dogs, which campaigns for better legislation, and also closes down the dogmeat farms.
 She will talk about Koreans’ changing attitudes to dogs, and hopes for the future.

 The film 'Black Panther''s true African history and the books that prove it...